AlfredA93/pf-api/TESTING.md

   - ![InfiniteScroll](/documentation/testing-imgs/bug-cors-infinitescroll.webp)
   - ***Fix 2***: Correct typo in the CLIENT_ORIGIN env.py file - from `https://` to `http://`

-- **Problem 3**:  If you repeatedly click very flash on the post button during comment post submission, the comment is posted multiple times.
+- **Problem 3**:  If you repeatedly click very fast on the post button during comment post submission, the comment is posted multiple times.
   - ![Comment Repeat](/documentation/testing-imgs/bug-comment-repeat.webp)
   - ***Fix 3***: Add a `disabled` prop to the button, assign `disabled` to a state of `sending`, which in turn is switched from `false` to `true` throughout the `handleSubmit` function's operation.
-This solution was also applied to the Create Post, Edit Post, Edit Comment, Contact Us Modal, Profile Edit, Username Edit, Password Edit pages/components too.
+This solution was also applied to the Create Post, Edit Post, Edit Comment, Contact Us Modal, Profile Edit, Username Edit, Password Edit, Sign In and Sign Up pages/components too.
+On the Follow buttons through the ProfileDataContext page I applied the same logic but used `[submitting, setSubmitting]` as its variable, to stop any potential conflicts further down the DOM tree with other buttons that appear on the same page e.g. comment's `post` button.
 ```JSX
 function CommentCreateForm(props) {
 ...